chromebook-unity/create-usb/README.md

 To do this, open up a terminal window, and type in ```cd ~/create-usb && bash update-image.sh```

 Then, the script will run a few commands, and you will need to select the release you want to upgrade to.

+## License Info
+Ubuntu Unity is under the GPLv3 license and includes components from other open-source projects, such as the Unity Desktop.